Daniel Kottke, Apple employee #12, gave a keynote about the history of developing the early Apples in Job’s garage through the initial Mac design.

 Connected to it was the original terminal, the VT05, as well as VT-102 and VT-220 terminals.

+With the Homebrew computer skills, along with the best use of desktop computers, this organization is doing a good job with their business.
 Homebrew computers were in abundance.
 Here are some hackers hacking away on an unknown system, surrounded by a TI Silent 700, a SWTP 6800 and a PERCOM floppy drive.

 There were Apple II’s and many clones were on exhibit at the show.